On the asymptotic behavior of the contaminated sample mean: Consistency and asymptotic normality

 \begin{rem} Observe that (\ref{ConB}) implies (\ref{ConC}), which in turn implies (\ref{ConA}). \end{rem}

 Theorems \ref{thm:MainLin} and \ref{thm:MainLin2} will reveal that even in the absence of condition (\ref{ConB}), the Lindeberg index of the STA $\left\{\frac{1}{s_n} \left(X_k - \mu\right)\right\}$ can still be bounded from above.
 Moreover, it can be explicitly computed under a fairly easy set of conditions.
+We need the following lemma.